CoreLine-agency/node-graphql-ts-template/readme.md

 Run `npm start` and open your graphql console at `http://localhost:5001/playground` so you can try out the backend there.
 To be able to use authentication via cookies, set "request.credentials" to "include" in playground console settings.

-When application is run for the first time, administrator user `admin@technobabble.hr` is created.
+When application is run for the first time, administrator user `admin@coreline.hr` is created.
 You can login by going to `http://localhost:5001/playground` and executing this mutation:
 ```
 mutation {
-  emailLogin(email: "admin@technobabble.hr", password: "password") {
+  emailLogin(email: "admin@coreline.hr", password: "password") {
     token
   }
 }